Concordium/concordium-json-rpc/README.md

 # Flags
 - log: level of the log.
 Defaults to info.
 - logLocation: location of the log file.
+If this is not specified the server will write logs to stdout.
 - port: port that the JSON-RPC server should use.
 - nodeAddress: Address of the node, that the server should use as a backend.
 - nodePort: port of the node.